opengisch/QField-docs/documentation/how-to/navigation-and-positioning/external-routing.en.md

 # External routing

-It can come in handy to calculate an itinerary to one of your features in the field.
+:material-monitor: Project Manager

-By an easy configuration of your attribute form in QGIS, you can quickly access the navigation tools from Google Maps via a hyperlink when working in the field.
+You can quickly access the navigation tools from Google Maps via a hyperlink when working in the field.

 !!!
 Workflow

-    :material-monitor: Project Manager

     1. In QGIS Create a new field in your feature layer with the datatype text
     2. Under *Vector Properties* Find the "attribute form" setting